Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Bounded Noise

 \begin{Remark} If \eqref{condition mu} is combined with the Welch bound in \eqref{bound mu 1}, we obtain a condition for the performance guarantee of SOMPS when measurement matrix $\bPhi$ achieves the minimal mutual coherence.
 Specifically, when the following holds

-the successful recovery of SOMPS is guaranteed.
-Rearranging the terms of the formula above leads to the minimum required number of $M$ as follows
+the successful recovery of SOMPS is guaranteed. \end{Remark}

+The effect of the number of measurements $M$ on the performance of SOMPS is of interest. {Considering $\bN \in \R^{M\times d}$, the bound of $\| \bN\|_2\le \epsilon$ is a function of the number of measurements $M$.
+However, due to the correlation between $M$ and $\epsilon$, it is difficult to state generally a relationship between $M$ and the recovery performance of SOMPS from \eqref{bound wel M}.} Instead, we focus on the case when $\epsilon$ is a constant and $1- {2\epsilon}/{C_{\text{min}}}>0$.
+Rearranging the inequality in \eqref{bound wel M} leads to the condition for the required number of $M$ as follows

-{It means that for all the sparse signals $\bC$ with sparsity $L$ and $C_{\min}$, when the number of measurements $M$ is larger than the right hand side of \eqref{bounded for M}, the successful support recovery for all these sparse signals can be guaranteed.} In addition, when the noise is zero, i.e., $\bN = \mathbf{0}$, and $N\gg L$, one can find the condition in \eqref{bounded for M} can be approximated to $M > (2L-1)^2$.
-Compared to the well-known bound on the required number of measurements $M=O(L\log(N))$ \cite{TroppOMP,Candes2006Robust}, the derived bound in \eqref{bounded for M} is independent of $N$ and becomes tighter when the sparsity level $L$ reduces\footnote{{Note that the condition in \eqref{bounded for M} is derived in a different manner from the analysis of phase transition in \cite{TroppOMP,Candes2006Robust}.
-In our work, the measurement matrix is deterministic and the guarantee condition is for all sparse signals $\bC$ with sparsity $L$ and required $C_{\min}$.
-While the measurement matrix is random in \cite{TroppOMP,Candes2006Robust}, and the condition of the number of measurements for successful recovery is in a statistical sense for a given sparse signal.}}. \end{Remark}
+It means that when the number of measurements $M$ is larger than the right hand side of \eqref{bounded for M}, the successful support recovery can be guaranteed for all sparse signals $\bC$ with sparsity $L$ and $C_{\min}$.
+In particular, when $N\gg L$ and noise level is low $ {\epsilon}/{C_{\text{min}}} \approx 0$, the condition in \eqref{bounded for M} can be approximated to $M > (2L-1)^2$.
+Compared to the well-known bound on the required number of measurements $M=O(L\log(N))$ in \cite{TroppOMP,Candes2006Robust}, the derived bound $M > (2L-1)^2$ from \eqref{bounded for M} is indeed independent of $N$ and becomes tighter as the matrix $\bC$ becomes more sparse, i.e., as $L $ decreases.\footnote{Note that the condition in \eqref{bounded for M} is derived in a different manner from the analysis of phase transition in \cite{TroppOMP,Candes2006Robust}.
+In our work, the measurement matrix is deterministic, and the guarantee condition is for all sparse signals $\bC$ with the sparsity $L$ and required $C_{\min}$.
+The measurement matrix is random in \cite{TroppOMP,Candes2006Robust}, and the condition for the number of measurements is in a statistical sense.}